CubbyStudio/CubbyStudio/readme.md

 `assets/live_shopify_grip-selector.js`

+The Shopify file is not linked to the repo; they must be synced manually.

-This script is loaded in `layout/theme.liquid` on any 'grip-selector' templated page.
+The script is loaded in `layout/theme.liquid` on any 'grip-selector' templated page.

 ### css